cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Packet receipt data are stored under the `packetReceiptPath`.
 In the case of a successful receive, the destination chain writes a sentinel success value of `SUCCESSFUL_RECEIPT`.

-//NOTE: Do we want this?
+// NEED DISCUSSION: Do we want this?
 Maybe not useful.
-While in the case of a timeout, the destination chain SHOULD write a sentinel timeout value `TIMEOUT_RECEIPT` if the packet is received after the specified timeout.
+// While in the case of a timeout, the destination chain SHOULD write a sentinel timeout value `TIMEOUT_RECEIPT` if the packet is received after the specified timeout.

 ```typescript
 function packetReceiptPath(sourceId: bytes, sequence: BigEndianUint64): Path {